What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Method

-Since all technology used in hospitals in Europe must be approved by the Medical Device Regulatory (MDR), the development team was not automatically permitted to have the clinicians test the application in clinical settings.
-However, we as researchers had thorough ethical discussions with the head of the clinic and in June 2024, the team was allowed to test the application on ten infants.
-This decision allowed the team to collect a three-minute video of each baby, run the videos through the model, and present the CP risk prediction to the clinicians.
-To minimize the impact of this experimental technology on the treatment of the infants, the team was only permitted to present the prediction after a decision for further treatment had been made.
+Since all technology used in hospitals in Europe must be approved by the Medical Device Regulatory (MDR), the AI system was not automatically permitted to be tested in clinical settings.
+Fortunately, the project was funded through the hospital's research budget and the Norwegian Research Council.
+This gave the work a “research” label, and activities such as experimenting with technology were classified as “research activities.”
+We had thorough ethical discussions with the head of the clinic on the testing of the AI system and the implications of gathering research data on this testing.
+In June 2024, the head of clinic accepted that ten infants could be included in testing the AI system (the team ended up recruiting nine).
+This decision allowed the team to collect a three-minute video of each baby, run the videos through the AI system, and present the CP risk prediction to the clinicians.
+To minimize the impact on the treatment of the infants, the team was only permitted to present the prediction after a decision for further treatment had been made.
 Then, for each infant, the clinicians provided feedback in a meeting with the team.
 During these meetings, the team prioritized what to develop until the next infant arrived for their three-month screening.
-Each baby represented a potential iteration, resulting in the development team planning ten iterations to conduct their application development.
-The team estimated that all ten iterations will be completed by June 2025.

-In this short paper, we report findings from the first two iterations, during which the team heavily focused on eliciting explainability requirements.
-The overarching goal of this case study is to gain longitudinal insights into the process.
-Therefore, we will continue collecting data on the remaining eight iterations.